PatrickKyei/exception/_posts/2022-01-29-quick-and-easy-fix-for-negative-people-in-your-circle.md

 ## Key TakeAways

 - I've got a win win proposition for you today.
-I'm gonna make you more persuasive, I'm gonna make you happier and I'm gonna start a social movement in your heart in a tiny little way that's gonna make you take actions towards your life goals today.
+I'm gonna make you more persuasive, I'm gonna make you happier and I'm gonna start a social movement in your heart in a tiny little way that's gonna make you take actions towards your relationships and the kind of people you keep in your circle today.

 - You have to make sure you are surrounded by people who exhibit positive energy and have positive influence.